Alexgolshtein/Aspose.OCR-for-Cloud/SDKs/Aspose.OCR_Cloud_SDK_for_Objective_C/README.md

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add Aspose-Barcode-SDK to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add Aspose-OCR-SDK to your project.

 1. Add a pod entry for Aspose-OCR-SDK to your Podfile `pod 'AsposeOCRCloud'`
 2. Install the pod(s) by running `pod install`.